ManthanTerse/Bank_Account_System/README.md

 # 🏦 Simple Bank Account System - Python

 A beginner-friendly **bank account system** implemented in Python using Object-Oriented Programming (OOP) principles.
-The system allows users to deposit, withdraw, and check their balance using a simple command-line interface.
+The system allows users to deposit, withdraw and check their balance using a simple command-line interface.

 ---